scotthong/dlib-align-faces/readme.md

     * src/test/resources/g7_summit.jpg
 * imageSize: The size of the image (Width and Height).
     * 160
-* facePathPrefix: The file path prefix of the face chip.
-    * target/g7_summit.jpg.align
 * pyramidUp: Specify whether the image should be scaled up (2x).
     * false
 * padding: The margin or padding to be added to the face chips.